jfining/jfining/README.md

 I'm James Fining, owner of JPF Technology LLC.
 This is my personal repository of projects I like to work on in my spare time.

 JPF Technology is my company for consulting and software development.
-I focus on Cloud Enterprise Solutions, in both Architecture and Design and Software Development capacities.
-A few of my areas of expertise are:
+I focus on:

 - Cloud Migrations
 - Monolith Application Decomposition